othermedia/js-handbook/testing.md

 run the test suite "by hand", writing examples which are then executed by the tester in the different browsers.

-Much of Ojay's test suite--mainly that concerned with the generation of user interface elements such as accordions and paginators--is written in this style.
+The parts of Ojay's test suite concerned with the generation of user interface elements such as accordions and paginators are written in this style.

 Test cases should be as simple as possible, implementing only as much as is necessary to test the feature at issue.